afnom/missing-semester/_2024/course-shell.md

 lets you "do" something "as su" (short for "super user", or "root").
 When you get permission denied errors, it is usually because you need to do something as root.
-Though make sure you first double-check that you really wanted to do it that way!
+Though make sure you first double-check that you really want to do it that way!

+**Note: Be careful when using `sudo`, make sure what you're running is safe, and you understand what is being done.
+If misused, root level privileges can damage and possibly even break your system.**

 One thing you need to be root in order to do is writing to the `sysfs` file system mounted under `/sys`. `sysfs` exposes a number of kernel parameters as